 In addition to the above, lots of other parks remain open.
 Not all though, and in some regions, like in Whistler and Harrison Hot Springs, non-locals are encouraged to stay away.

 Lower Mainland Stores That Are Still Open

-Hair salons, barber shops, massage therapy and physio clinics, and other similar types of places have been closed, but as of the middle of May are allowed to begin to reopen (provided that certain safety measures are in place).
+Hair salons, barber shops, massage therapy and physio clinics, and other similar types of personal care places have been closed, but as of the middle of May have also been allowed to reopen (provided that certain safety measures are in place).
 Also as of mid-May, retail stores, restaurants, coffee shops, pubs (but not bars) are also allowed to reopen, as are public libraries, museums and art galleries.

-Most Metro Vancouver shopping malls remained open throughout the pandemic including the following:
+Most Metro Vancouver shopping malls that have remained open throughout the pandemic including the following: